Map all locationsFall Events

 Get into the holiday spirit in the heart of Philadelphia

-Philadelphia will once again transform into a European wonderland for the annual Christmas Village at Love Park, an outdoor holiday market located in the heart of Center City.
+Philadelphia will once again transform into a European wonderland for the annual Christmas Village, this year being held at City Hall.

 Brilliant bright display inspired by the imagination of Benjamin Franklin